iotaledger/blueprints/track-and-trace/deployment-and-testing.md

-# Deploy and test the track and trace demo
+# Deploy and Test the Track and Trace Demo

 **To start tracking data in the Tangle, deploy the application and use our graphical user interface to trace existing assets and create new ones.**